fortanix/fortanix-csi-provider/README.md

 ## Troubleshooting :

-To troubleshoot issues with the CSI provider, look at logs from the CSI provider pod. steps for trobuleshooting :
+To troubleshoot issues with the CSI provider, review the logs from the CSI provider pod.
+Follow these steps for effective troubleshooting:

-1. Check Pod Status and Events

-First, get details about the DaemonSet pods and look for any errors:

-`kubectl get pods -n csi -l app=fortanix-csi-provider`\
+- Check Pod Status and Events Get details about the DaemonSet pods and look for any errors: `kubectl get pods -n csi -l app=fortanix-csi-provider`\
   If the pod is not in the `Running` state, describe the pod to get detailed information:\
   `kubectl describe pod -n csi <fortanix-csi-provider-pod-name>`\
   Look for events and error messages in the output, such as `Failed`, `CrashLoopBackOff`, or `Error`

 1. Inspect Pod Logs
 2. Check the logs of the Fortanix CSI Provider pod to identify any issues that